temporalio/documentation/docs/references/configuration.md

 You can avoid specifying this if your server certificates contain the appropriate IP Subject Alternative Names.

 Additionally, the `rootCaFiles` field needs to be provided when the client's host does not trust the Root CA used by the server.
-The example below extends the above example to manually specify the Root CA used by the frontend services:
+The example below extends the above example to manually specify the Root CA used by the Frontend Services:

 ```yaml
 global: